Tennessee Titans vs. New Orleans Saints NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Home and road insights

-- At home, as 3-point favorites or more, the Titans are unbeaten ATS (1-0).
+- The Titans are unbeaten ATS (1-0) as 3-point favorites or more at home.

-- Tennessee has hit the over once in four home games this season.
+- Tennessee has gone over the total once in four home games this season.

 - This season, Titans home games average 53.0 points, 8.5 more than this matchup's over/under (44.5).